Spring 2019 Semester PAYMENT INSTRUCTIONS:

 Third Party Payment

-Barnard’s payment plan is administered by a third party, Tuition Management Systems (TMS) at barnard.afford.com.
+Barnard offers a five month payment plan each fall and spring semester.
+It is administered by a third party, Tuition Management Systems (TMS) at barnard.afford.com.
 There is a $50 fee each semester for enrolling in a plan.
-Note that TMS will not adjust the amount you budget without specific instructions from you; if you incur additional charges with Barnard (e.g. increased meal plan, increased residence hall charges, lab/course fees, etc.), your payment plan will not automatically be increased to cover the additional cost, but you may contact TMS (1-888-251-3597) to increase your budget accordingly.
-If your student account still shows a balance outstanding after the deduction for TMS, your plan does not cover all charges.
+Note that TMS will not adjust the amount you budget without specific instructions from you; if you incur additional charges with Barnard (e.g. increased tuition, meal plan, residence hall charges, lab/course fees, etc.), your payment plan will not automatically be increased to cover the additional cost, but you may contact TMS (1-888-251-3597) to increase your budget accordingly.
+If your student account still shows a balance outstanding after the deduction for TMS, then your plan does not cover all charges.

-By August 1 (fall semester) and December 1 (spring semester), send Bursar your payment for any remaining "Balance Due" on your Barnard invoice to avoid Barnard's late payment fee.
-If your TMS plan is not deducted on Barnard’s bill, use the Bursar Worksheet to deduct it, and submit the Worksheet to Bursar before the payment deadline, or add a late payment fee.
-Progressive late payment fees begin at $75 on the day after the payment deadline and increase by $10 each subsequent week.
-If you need to increase your semester payment plan amount, make the adjustment online with TMS prior to Barnard's payment deadline in order to avoid late fees.
+By August 1 (fall semester) and December 3 (spring semester), send Bursar your payment for any remaining "Balance Due" indicated on your Barnard e-bill (accessed by registered users at barnard.afford.com) to avoid Barnard's late payment fee.
+If you have enrolled in a payment plan for the semester, but a TMS plan is not deducted on Barnard’s e-bill, use the Bursar Worksheet to deduct it, and submit the Worksheet to Bursar well before the payment deadline, or add a late payment fee.
+Progressive late payment fees begin at $75 on the day after the payment deadline and increase by $10 each subsequent Monday.
+If you need to increase your semester payment plan, make the adjustment online with TMS prior to Barnard's payment deadline in order to avoid late fees.

 JTS Dual Degree Program